skrub-data/skrub/doc/skrub_pipeline.rst

 We can achieve this by defining a function that contains the control flow logic we need, and decorating it with :func:`deferred`.
 This decorator defers the execution of the function: when we call it, it does not run immediately.
-Instead, it returns a Skrub expression that wraps the function call.
-The original function is only executed when the expression is evaluated.
+Instead, it returns a Skrub DataOp that wraps the function call.
+The original function is only executed when the DataOp is evaluated.

 >>> @skrub.deferred
 ... def with_upper_columns(df):